slyeet03/Linkee/README.md

-# 🖱️ Remote Mac Controller
+# 🖱Linkee

-A Flutter mobile app to control your Mac (mouse, keyboard, media, and volume) over local Wi-Fi using a Rust-based Axum server.
+A Flutter mobile app to control your Mac (mouse, keyboard, media, and volume) over local Wi-Fi using a Rust-based server.

 ## Structure